 Managerial Recommendations

-In the introduction, we asked ourselves why, with which techniques, and how to make conversational marketing the core of our customer strategy.
-Quantitative studies have provided us with some interesting insights, who can be complete by further qualitative studies.
+The subject of the introduction inquired how conversational marketing could be made the core of customer strategy and which techniques are the most pertinent to employ.
+Quantitative studies have provided some interesting insight and can be completed by further qualitative studies.

-Why using conversational marketing?
+Why Use Conversational Marketing?

-We hypothesized before the results of the study that conversational marketing creates a real link between the company and the prospect, which in addition to increasing its image, increases its sales, because the prospect linked to the company will be more inclined to buy...
-In the digital age, digital transformation is no longer a real choice but a mandatory step for any company wishing to develop in a remarkable way.
-Research is all done upstream, and lack of presence on the Internet means depriving yourself of many potential customers.
-We know, for example, that the first reflex of a person looking for his vehicle, which is confirmed by our quality study, is to question search engines and get information beforehand on the dealerships' website.
-Needless to say, why the presence of online agents is mandatory!
+The hypothesis of this study speculated that conversational marketing creates a true connection between the company and prospect and consequently increases the company’s image and sales.
+In the digital age, digital transformation is no longer a choice but rather a mandatory step for any company wishing to develop.
+Research is performed upstream and lack of an online presence constitutes the cost of many lost potential customers.
+The quality study has confirmed that the search for a vehicle first entails research through online documentation and dealership websites.
+This therefore demonstrates that the presence of online agents is mandatory.

-Which techniques?
+Which Techniques?

-Be there at any time
+24/7 Availability

-This is one of the biggest fears that the company has for its customer relationship: not being present when the customer is, usually in the middle of the night or in the early morning.
+Lack of complete presence is one of the biggest fears companies face in regards to customer relationships, as it is difficult to be available in the middle of the night or early morning.
 Digital seems to have solved this problem with chatbots.

-They don't sleep, and yet.

-In 80% of cases, the response provided by a non-human automated agent is unsatisfactory, irrelevant and ultimately does not solve the customer's problem.
-The quantitative study also showed us that the chatbot had difficulty convincing.
+However, 80% of people polled replied that responses from non-human automated agents are unsatisfactory, irrelevant, and ultimately do not solve the customer's problem.
+The quantitative study also revealed that chatbots have difficulty convincing customers.

-The company must choose to make available to its customers, particularly outside office hours, a safe way to provide them with the right answers.
-In this way, it makes the most of this favorable time to buy.
-Therefore, only a human conversational agent, available outside office hours, seems to be the solution
+Companies must be able to provide customers with comprehensive and correct answers even outside office hours in order to ensure purchases during the most favorable hours.
+A human conversational agent that is available outside office hours reveals to be the only solution.

-Be present on all channels thanks to a multi-channel strategy:
+Presence on Every Channel Due to a Multi-Channel Strategy:

-You shouldn't put all the strength (and money) of your company in one media.
-We have seen that most media reach prospects in a balanced way.
+A company should avoid investing in one form of media.
+The study has already revealed that most media reach prospects equally.
 This also applies to the presence of a company on social networks.
-Today's consumer connects all the time, everywhere, and from any device (ATAWAD matrix: Anytime, AnyWhere, Any Device.
+Today's customer can connect according to the ATAWAD solution, which means at anytime, anywhere, and from any device.

-In 2019, 84% of companies consider that their presence on social networks is important to remain competitive (Hootsuite France Report - 2018).
-In 2016, 65% of French people reported using social networks (a two-fold increase compared to 2009).
-A multi-channel strategy is about giving the customer the choice of how to contact them.
-Without this, the customer is constrained.
-On the other hand, the use of a single channel can already be an element of frustration for the customer, even before he has had the opportunity to get in touch with the dealership
+In 2019, a survey revealed that 84% of companies consider a presence on social network important to remain competitive.
+(Hootsuite France Report, 2018).
+In 2016, 65% of French people reported using social networks, a two-fold increase compared to 2009.
+A multi-channel strategy entails giving customers the choice of how they wish to contact companies.
+Without this choice, the customer is constrained.
+However, the use of a single channel can already be an element of frustration for the customer well before they’ve had the opportunity to contact the dealership.

-With which tools?
+Which Tools?

-Messaging is a simple, instant and non-binding means of communication; these are the reasons why it is so popular!

-This means of communication has become part of our daily lives.
-Consumers now want to "chat" with a company as they could with their colleagues, friends or family.
+Given the fact that messaging is a simple, instantaneous, and non-binding means of communication, it has proven to be very popular.
+This means of communication has become part of one’s daily life.
+Costumers now wish to "chat" with a company as they do with colleagues, friends, or family.

-HubSpot surveyed companies to find out how they communicate with their prospects and customers:
+HubSpot surveyed companies to find out how they communicate with their prospects and customers.
+The responses are the following:

 - Live chat | 22%.